Super Mario World: Legacy

 As a pack-in game for the SNES, Super Mario World helped popularise the console, and became the best-selling game of its generation.
 Shigeru Miyamoto has said that Super Mario World is his favourite Mario game.
+In December 2025, IGN named Super Mario World the best Mario game.

-Yoshi became one of the most important characters in the Mario franchise, re-appearing in later Super Mario games and in nearly all Mario sports and spin-off games.
+Yoshi became one of the most important characters in the Mario franchise, appearing in later Super Mario games and in nearly all Mario sports and spin-off games.
 Yoshi appears as the main playable character in Super Mario Worlds 1995 prequel Super Mario World 2: Yoshi's Island, which helped lead to multiple video games focused on the character.
 A Super Mario World clone, Super Mario's Wacky Worlds, was in development for the Philips CD-i device by NovaLogic from 1992 to 1993, but was cancelled because of the console's commercial failure.
 In a poll conducted in 2008, Yoshi was voted as the third-favourite video game character in Japan, with Cloud Strife and Mario placing second and first.

 DIC Entertainment produced an animated series of the same name, consisting of thirteen episodes, which ran on NBC from September to December 1991.
 Super Mario World has a large ROM hacking scene, with fans using applications such as Lunar Magic to create levels and insert new graphics, music, and mechanics; Kaizo Mario World is notable for being featured in many Let's Play videos and popularizing the word Kaizo to signify hacks of extreme difficulty.
 In a similar way, Super Mario World is one of the four games whose assets are available in Super Mario Maker, a custom level creator released for the Wii U in 2015, in its port to Nintendo 3DS in 2016, and its 2019 sequel.
 The latter adds new snow and nighttime themes for Super Mario World levels accompanied by new music composed by Kondo.

+A microgame containing three levels pulled directly from Super Mario World would later appear in WarioWare: Get It Together! as a boss microgame in the Nintendo Classics stage.